Graduate Admission

 Attention: International Student Liaison, U.S.A.

-State Authorization for Provision of Online Education
+State Authorization for the Provision of Online Education

 Federal regulations require that colleges and universities that participate in Title IV funding and offer degree programming through distance or online education to students in other states, must seek approval from those states to offer such programs.

 Empire State University is working to comply with each state’s regulations and to maintain the necessary authorizations to continue providing our online degree programs.
-As a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), Empire State University is authorized to offer its online degree programs to residents of all other NC-SARA participating states.
+As a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), SUNY Empire is authorized to offer its online degree programs to residents of all other NC-SARA participating states.
 A complete list of states that are participants of NC-SARA can be found on their website.

 If a state or U.S. territory is not participating in NC-SARA, please visit our State Authorization for the Provision of Online Education web page to check on the status of Empire State University’s authorization in your state of residence.
 All states are considered “registration approved” unless listed otherwise.
 If your state is not currently approved, we cannot accept your application for admission to an online degree program at this time.